danielbernalb/LibreCO2/README.md

 	Pros: excellent performance (fast, reliable), fast shipping from USA or Europe.

-	Cons: price (52 dollars) requieres a level driver (BSS138 type) for secure connection with the Arduino.
+	Cons: price (52 dollars).

+	The Arduino uses the Modbus protocol to connect to the sensor, this allow the direct conecction between the Arduino and the sensor withput the use of data driver.
+You must connect the SEL pin with the VIN pin of the sensor.

 	b.
 Winsen MH-Z14 or 19, one of the cheapest and most popular, good performance, some slow.
 Take care with fake clones!!!